- Applying to study

 International students becoming a Permanent Resident or Australian Citizen

-If you are an International Student who gains Australian Permanent Residency status or Australian Citizenship while studying the MBBS, you will still be required to pay full fees as outlined below.
+If you are an International Student who gains Australian Permanent Residency status or Australian Citizenship while studying the MD, you will still be required to pay full fees as outlined below.

-Commonwealth Supported Positions are limited in each intake year of the MBBS and no further positions can be granted to students who gain their Permanent Residency or Australian Citizenship.
+Commonwealth Supported Positions are limited in each intake year of the MD and no further positions can be granted to students who gain their Permanent Residency or Australian Citizenship.

 Post-2009 undergraduate medicine fees

-All domestic students who started the Bachelor of Medicine/Bachelor of Surgery course in 2009 or later will be Commonwealth Supported Students.
+All domestic students who started the Doctor of Medicine (previously Bachelor of Medicine/Bachelor of Surgery) program in 2009 or later will be Commonwealth Supported Students.
 HECS-HELP may be available to eligible students.